benjaminade/alx-system_engineering-devops/README.md

-i explain the whole of the shell project
+this deal in shell permissions